 The Central Coast Region is a land of abundance: deep and diverse cultures, productive working lands, lively communities large and small.
-The region, home to more than 2.3 million people, stretches across six counties from northern Santa Cruz to southern Ventura and including San Benito.
+The region's six counties--from northern Santa Cruz County to southern Ventura County and including San Benito County--is home to more than 2.3 million residents.
 The region is predominantly rural and boasts some of the richest farmland and most spectacular scenery in California.
 Ranches, farms, and publicly-owned open space make up a significant portion of the land uses.
-Pristine beaches and estuaries, many framed by picturesque dunes and backed by rugged coastal mountains, are found along much of the region's coastline.
+Pristine beaches and estuaries, many of them framed by picturesque dunes and backed by rugged coastal mountains, are found along much of the region's coastline.

-As an ecological transition zone between southern and northern California flora and fauna, the region is home to an extraordinary degree of biological diversity.
+As a transition zone from southern to northern California flora and fauna, the region is home to an extraordinary degree of biological diversity.
 Its scenic beauty and accessibility attract visitors to the Central Coast from all over the world, and tourists and residents alike enjoy accessible coastal areas, inland public lands and wilderness areas, and thriving cities and towns large and small.

-Tourists and residents alike enjoy accessible coastal areas, inland public lands and wilderness areas, and thriving cities and towns large and small.
+Tourists and residents alike enjoy accessible coastal areas, inland public lands and wilderness areas, and thriving cities and small.